RishiMaddi1/aikipedia-website/README.md

 ## Usage

 1. Register or log in to your account.
-2. Purchase credits through the platform.
+2. Purchase credits through email for now, before the payment apis are updated.
 3. Use the chat interface to interact with AI models or integrate the API into your projects.

 ## Contributing